 Chairman, Jefferies Financial Group Inc.

-Joseph S. Steinberg is chairman of Jefferies Financial Group Inc., a global investment banking firm.
-He is also chairman and a director of HomeFed Corporation and a director of Spectrum Brands, Inc. In addition to the NYU Board of Trustees, Steinberg serves on the NYU Tandon School of Engineering Board of Overseers.
+Joseph S. S. Steinberg is chairman of Jefferies Financial Group Inc., a global investment banking firm.
+He is also a director of the Crimson Wine Group, owner of wineries located in California, Oregon, and Washington.
+In addition to the NYU Board of Trustees, Steinberg serves on the NYU Tandon School of Engineering Board of Overseers.
 He is chairman of the Board of Directors of St. Ann’s Warehouse located in Brooklyn Bridge Park and is a member of the National Film Preserve and its Board of Governors, presenter of the Telluride Film Festival.
 He is also on the Board of Directors of New York City Center.
 Steinberg served with the U.S. Peace Corps from 1966 to 1968.